jon-jacky/Piety/doc/baremachine.md

 An alternate path that looks promising would use the Circuit Python port to the Raspberry Pi.
 They may have already accomplished on this hardware what a CPython port to NopSys would do on x86.
-If it can support Piety development on the Pi, it might be worth putting up with the low performance and packaging inconvenience of the Pi hardware, and the nonstandard Circuit Python dialect.
+If it can support self-hosted Piety development on the Pi, it might be worth putting up with the low performance and packaging inconvenience of the Pi hardware, and the nonstandard Circuit Python dialect.
 Piety fits right in with the Pi's